scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 SCION limits the impact of such attacks which aim to exhaust network bandwidth on links as ASes can switch to alternative paths that do not contain the congested links.
 Reflection-based attacks are also prevented as response packets are returned on the same path to the actual sender.

 Other mechanisms are required to avoid transport protocol attacks where the attacker tries to exhaust the resources on a target server, such as for the Control Services, by opening many connections to this.
-The means to mitigate these kind of DoS attacks are basically the same as for the current Internet - e.g. filtering, geo-blocking or using cookies.
+The means to mitigate these kind of DoS attacks are basically the same as for the current Internet - e.g., filtering, geo-blocking or using cookies.

 Thanks to its path awareness, SCION enables more fine-grained filtering mechanisms based on certain path properties.
 For example, control plane RPC methods that are available to endpoints within an AS are strictly separate from methods available to endpoints from other ASes.
 Specifically, expensive recursive path segment and trust material lookups are thus shielded from abuse by unauthorized entities.

-For RPC methods exposed to other ASes, the Control Service implementation minimizes its attack surface by rejecting illegitimate callers based on ISD/AS, path type and length and any other available data points as soon as possible, i.e. immediately after determining the request type.
+For RPC methods exposed to other ASes, the Control Service implementation minimizes its attack surface by rejecting illegitimate callers based on ISD/AS, path type and length and any other available data points as soon as possible, i.e., immediately after determining the request type.
 For example:

 - `SegmentCreationService.Beacon` can only be called by direct neighbors and thus calls from peers with a path length greater than one can immediately be discarded.
 - `SegmentRegistrationService.SegmentsRegistration` can only be called from within the same ISD, thus the source address MUST match the local ISD and the number of path segments MUST be 1.